Modern Slavery & Human Trafficking Statement 2023

 • The Davy Whistleblowing Policy facilitates staff in reporting suspected wrongdoing (including concerns that may relate to modern slavery and human trafficking) in the knowledge that their concerns will be taken seriously, appropriately investigated and that their confidentiality will be respected.

-• The Group Remuneration Policy comprise the framework to ensure remuneration in Davy is aligned with our values, attracts and retains the right people for supporting the sustainable growth of Davy, while ensuring efficient risk management and compliance with the applicable regulatory requirements.
+• The Group Remuneration Policy serves as the framework to ensure remuneration in Davy is aligned with our values, attracts and retains the right people for supporting the sustainable growth of Davy, while ensuring efficient risk management and compliance with the applicable regulatory requirements.

-• Group Anti-money Laundering and Countering the Financing of Terrorism Policy applies to all employees of J & E Davy and its subsidiaries, including directors, consultants, trainees, seconded staff, interns and agents within the various entities and business divisions.
-It provides guidance for the management of money laundering and terrorist financing risks associated with the Group’s systems, products and services.
+• The Group Anti-Bribery and Corruption Policy applies to all Davy staff and those working for the Davy Group.
+The Group Anti-money Laundering and Countering the Financing of Terrorism Policy applies to all employees of J & E Davy and its subsidiaries, including directors, consultants, trainees, seconded staff, interns and agents within the various entities and business divisions.
+It provides guidance for the management of money laundering and terrorist financing risks associated with the Group’s systems, products, and services.

 Our Supply Chain

-In carrying out its businesses and operations, Davy Group uses a variety of third parties, including those considered to be outsourced arrangements.
-Our Responsible Sourcing System will allow us to conduct appropriate due diligence prior to entering into a third-party arrangement with our most critical third parties.
-This due diligence will identify and assess relevant risks, including those of modern slavery and will be introduced in 2023.
+In carrying out its businesses and operations, Davy uses a variety of third parties, including those considered to be outsourced arrangements.
+Our responsible sourcing system will guide the due diligence performed prior to entering agreements with critical third parties, ensuring an assessment of relevant risks, including those related to modern slavery, to be introduced in 2024.

 Training and Awareness